-But don't scrub too energetically: You may end up removing more than just a year's worth of grunge - you might also remove the surface design or color.
+Don't scrub too energetically, however: You may end up removing more than just the grunge - you might also remove the surface design or color.

 Then tilt them almost all the way down, and wipe again.
 This ensures that you clean the middle, too.

-Don't get stained wooden blinds wet because this could damage the finish.
+Don't get stained wooden blinds wet, because water could damage the finish.
 Instead, clean them with lemon oil or a wood furniture cleaner.

 Some window shades, valances, and curtains are washable, especially if they aren't lined.